phil-88/vertica-udf/README.md

 Contains c++ transform functions for fast data processing on Vertica OLAP database:
 * RapidJsonExtractor - fast sax-based json-to-columns parser using rapid_json library.
 * RapidArrayExtractor - same for simple arrays.
-* DistinctHashCounter - pipelined group by for many dimention combinations in single run.
+* DistinctHashCounter - pipelined group by for all posible combinations of dimentions in single run.
 * Transpose - column-to-row transpose.

 Best performance is archived on over(partition auto) clause.